Funding Options for W-2 Professionals Starting a Business

 7. Grants

-• Advantages: Non-repayable funds, can enhance credibility.
+• Advantages: Non-repayable funds that can enhance your business’s credibility.

 Preparing for Your Funding Journey